 JF: Julie, thank you for taking part in this interview.
 I noticed recently that you flew to Cairo (CAI).
 What were the procedures like in order to facilitate your travel during this pandemic?

 SJ: My Cairo trip was fairly straightforward.
 I had to present a negative Covid test, obtained -72 hours prior to entry.
-This was checked by BA at check in and again on entry to Egypt.
+This was checked by BA at check-in through their computer and again on entry to Egypt.

 My temperature was also checked before entering the country.
 Proof of travel insurance was also required.